tomquinonero/carrot-css/docs/documentation/index.md

 # Carrot CSS

-Carrot CSS is a **CSS Starter** or _micro-framework_, it is _not_ a framework as it does and asssume way less, but this is _more than_ a reset, as it give you a _sane boilerplate_ for you to write your own CSS code.
+Carrot CSS is a **CSS Starter** or _micro-framework_, it is _not_ a framework as it does and assume way less, but this is _more than_ a reset, as it give you a _sane boilerplate_ for you to write your own CSS code.

-If you want to write your CSS but you are tired of writting the same starter code on every projects, **Carrot CSS is for you!**
+If you want to write your CSS but you are tired of writing the same starter code on every projects, **Carrot CSS is for you!**
 If you want to write clean CSS that _actually_ scales and you want to be sure to get of on the right foot with your CSS, **Carrot CSS is for you!**

 Carrot CSS is a stable foundation for your projects, it is lightweight and CSS only.
 It use CSS variables and have built-in theme support, and the whole thing is understandable and easily customizable.